|GEM 21S® Contains a Powerful Growth Factor|

 IMPORTANT SAFETY INFORMATION

-The safety and effectiveness of GEM 21S® has not been established in other non-periodontal bony locations, in patients less than 18 years old, in pregnant or nursing women, in patients with frequent/excessive tobacco use (e.g. smoking more than one pack per day) and in patients with Class III furcations or with teeth exhibiting mobility greater than Grade II.
-In a 180 patient clinical trial, there were no serious adverse events related to GEM 21S®; adverse events that occurred were considered normal sequelae following any periodontal surgical procedure (swelling, pain).
+The safety and effectiveness of GEM 21S® has not been established in patients with an active malignant neoplasm, other non-periodontal bony locations, in patients less than 18 years old, in pregnant or nursing women, in patients with frequent/excessive tobacco use (e.g. smoking more than one pack per day) and in patients with Class III furcations or with teeth exhibiting mobility greater than Grade II.
+In a 180 patient clinical trial, there were no serious adverse events related to GEM 21S®.

 1 Li WW, Li WV.
 Therapeutic Angiogenesis: Using Growth Factors to Restore Circulation in Damaged Tissues.
 Contemporary Surgery – Supplement 2003; 19-25.